-For the habitat that is identified within the FSA (92D0) no Site Specific Conservation Objectives (SSCOs) have been defined.
-Thus, the Conservation Objective is to achieve the Degree of Conservation B in the short term.
+For the habitat types assessed the general Conservation Objectives apply, as no Site Specific Conservation Objectives (SSCOs) have been defined.
+Thus, the Conservation Objective for 3150, 92A0, 6420 is to maintain the Degree of Conservation B in the short term.
 The Degree of Conservation is directly related to the conservation of the habitat type's structure and functions, as well as its restoration possibility.
-Both, structure and function of the above mentioned habitats are not expected to be affected, thus their Conservation Status and the Conservation Objectives are not expected to be affected.
+Both, structure and function of the above mentioned habitats are not expected to be affected, thus their Conservation Status and Conservation Objectives are not expected to be affected.